DITAWriter/pilot_training_mitchell_bomber/mdita/topics/short_field_landings.md

 The type of approach you just made is obviously impractical for this landing.

 1. Establish a normal full-flap power glide.
-2. Plan this glide to clear the obstruction with power, Don\*t depend on your judgment from too high an altitude.
+2. Plan this glide to clear the obstruction with power, Don't depend on your judgment from too high an altitude.
 3. Control the attitude of the plane to gain a level or slightly nose-high attitude as you clear the obstruction.
 4. Reduce the airspeed to slightly above the power-off stalling speed.

-As the obstacle is cleared , use power in accordance with the height of the obstacle.
+As the obstacle is cleared, use power in accordance with the height of the obstacle.
 Place the plane in a tail-low attitude and use the throttles to control the rate of descent.
 Do not reduce power too quickly or the plane will drop in for a hard and dangerous landing.

 CAUTION: